The Question of God’s Perfection

 Dru Johnson is an Associate Professor of Biblical and Theological Studies at the King’s College in New York City.
 He is a Research Fellow at the University of St. Andrews (Logos Institute) and formerly the Templeton Senior Research Fellow in Analytic Theology at the Institute for Advanced Studies at the Shalem Center (now Herzl Institute) in Jerusalem, Israel (2012-13).
 Currently, he serves as the co-chair for the Hebrew Bible and Philosophy program unit in the Society of Biblical Literature.

-Yoram Hazony is an Israeli philosopher, Bible scholar and political theorist.
+Yoram Hazony is an Israeli philosopher, Bible scholar, and political theorist.
 He is the award-winning author of The Philosophy of Hebrew Scripture (2012) and The Virtue of Nationalism (2018), among other books.
-He has appeared in The Wall St. Journal, The New York Times, and on NPR’s “All Things Considered.”
+He has appeared in The Wall Street Journal, the The New York Times, and on NPR’s “All Things Considered.”
 He is President of the Herzl Institute in Jerusalem.